-Prescribe the continuous epidural infusions (Non-Maternity) on the NSW State Epidural Analgesia Adult Chart (NH700039).
-For doses refer to Appendix 1.

-- Label the infusion bag with an epidural (yellow) sticker including the patient's name, MRN and solution details - Place yellow sticker on the infusion line.
-Both must be checked by second Midwife/RN. - Observe that the following are correct: - Epidural infusion solution and pump program against the medical orders. - o Epidural (yellow) infusion set is connected to the epidural filter. - The infusion record must be completed by the two Midwives/RNs. - Loading/changing the bags or changing the program must be checked by two Midwives/RNs. - Explain to the patient: (See Appendix 4 Epidural Pain Relief (Post-Operative) - The rationale for using an epidural continuous infusion. - how long it will be used for - o the need for ongoing observations - Change all epidural fluids every 24 hours.
+- Prescribe the epidural infusions on the NSW State Epidural Analgesia Adult Chart (Not for Intrapartum use) (NH700039).
+(See Appendix 1 Standard Doses). - Label the infusion bag with an epidural (yellow) sticker including the woman's name, MRN and solution details - Place yellow sticker on the infusion line.
+Both must be checked by second Midwife/RN. - Observe that the following are correct: - Epidural infusion solution and pump program are consistent with the prescription. - Epidural (yellow) infusion set is connected to the epidural filter.